nobodyme/dynamic-programming/README.md

 | k,i |  j  |     |     |     |     |    |    |

-You would compare every element with every other element, if it's greater than the current one, you would increase count variable and print the highest one, right?
-Let us look at the result after such an implementation in the above array.
+**Friend:** I would compare every element with every other element, if it's greater than the current one, I would increase count variable and I would print the highest count, I get.
+Roughly I would code it something like this</br>

-***pseudo code*** (Skip this code if you don't follow) </br>
+***pseudo code*** (It's okay if you don't understand my friend's code) </br>

     for(i=0;i<n-1;i++)
     {